 Grown for looks, not flavor

 Beyond their heat, ornamental peppers also aren’t typically the most complex pepper flavor on the block.
 Many tend to have a bell pepper-like grassy tang, but there’s not much more to it.
 Again, they are grown for their looks, not to enhance their unique flavor traits.
 So if you’re looking for chili pepper flavor complexity, choosing ornamental peppers for your dish is not typically the answer.

 But boy do they provide drama to the plate

 This is where ornamental peppers shine in the kitchen.
-They can turn even the most boring color palette into something heightened.
+They can turn even the most boring plated dish into something heightened.
 This plays right into why they are grown in the first place – to be an ornament, something that brings beauty and enhances the spirit of a location.
 Used with a light touch (again many are surprisingly hot), they can distinguish a dish.
 We particularly love using colorful chilies like Bolivian Rainbow peppers chopped raw in a green salad.
 But, of course, we like it spicy.

 Must read related posts